OpenWRT, WiFi 6E

 Providing efficient data routing between networking devices and the consistent connection via a physical space is the reason why mesh networks appeared.

-Mesh networks or mesh network topology are essentially a group of devices connected to one another.
-Those networking devices, referred to as nodes, are connected so that each node has multiple paths to all the rest.
+Mesh networks or mesh network topology are essentially a group of connected networking devices.
+They are referred as nodes and connected so that each node has multiple paths to all the rest.

 There are two types of mesh topology: